Tunisians: Coat of arms

-As for the national coat of arms, they are officially adopted in 1861 and include revised versions on June 21, 1956, and May 30, 1963.
+As for the national coat of arms, they are officially adopted in 1861 and include revised versions on 21 June 1956, and 30 May 1963.
 The top has a Carthaginian galley sailing on the sea while the lower part is divided vertically and on the right depicts a black lion seizing a silver scimitar.
 A banner bears the national motto: "Liberty, Order, Justice".

 Jasmine

 Imported by the Andalusians in the sixteenth century, jasmine has become the national flower of Tunisia.
 The gathering takes place at dawn and then, upon nightfall, when young boys collect small bouquets, and later sell them to passersby on the street or to motorists stopped at intersections.

 Furthermore, jasmine is the subject of a specific sign language.
 A man who wears jasmine on his left ear indicates that he is single and in addition, offering white jasmine is seen as a proof of love while on the contrary, offering odorless winter jasmine is a sign of insolence.